 Minority Teacher Recruiting Coordinator

-Join us for the 28th Annual CREC Minority Teacher Recruitment Career Fair.
+Join us for the 2019 CREC Minority Teacher Recruitment Career Fair.

 The MTR Program focuses on increasing the number of teachers/administrators of color by using a multi-pronged approach.
 Short-term and long-term objectives center on: